-If you have any questions regarding the stock offering, please call the Stock Information Center at (610) 478-2090, Monday through Friday between 10:00 a.m. and 4:00 p.m., Central Time or email us at niholdings@griffinfingroup.com.
+If you have any questions regarding the stock offering, please call the Stock Information Center at [•], Monday through Friday between 10:00 a.m. and 4:00 p.m., Central Time or write to us at NI Holdings, Inc., 1101 First Avenue North, Fargo, North Dakota 58102.
 The Stock Information Center will be closed on weekends and bank holidays.
-Additional copies of the materials will be available by contacting the Stock Information Center.
+Our Stock Information Center is located at our offices at 1101 First Avenue North, Fargo, North Dakota 58102.
+Additional copies of the materials will be available at the Stock Information Center.